cucapra/calyx-resource-eval/README.md

 **Important Notes**
 - Because the Vivado installation does not have the Alveo Board, you will not be able to reproduce the frequency claims made (you will reproduce the cycle count claims)
 - The paper claims Calyx takes 248 cycles: this is a typo.
 It should say 284 and will be corrected in the camera-ready version.
+- The paper claims Piezo takes 54 cycles: this is for the flexible contraction dimension.
+It should say 53, since that is for the fixed contraction dimension, which is what Calyx implemented.

 Then navigate back to `piezo-systolic` and organize the data so that our scripts can easily digest it.
 ```